cjmoczy/504-final-project-lorenz_system/README.md

 </p>

 ## Altered Time Values

+Finally a comparison of plots with varying lengths of time.

 <p float="center">
   <img src="assets/images/time=2.png" width="325" />
   <img src="assets/images/time=20.png" width="325" />
   <img src="assets/images/time=40.png" width="325" />
 </p>

+## Concluding Remarks

+This repository focused on exploring the lorenz sysyem using an integrator.
+By slightly altering the inital parameters of the system, one can begin exploring the chaotic behavior of this system.
+Improved methods of obtain numerical values can be incorporated into functions.cpp file.